 i.
-Allowance for the personal needs of the waiver participant

-(select one):

-SSI standard

-Optional state supplement standard

-The special income level for institutionalized persons

-A percentage of the Federal poverty level

-Specify percentage:

-Specify dollar amount: If this amount changes, this item will be revised

-The following formula is used to determine the needs allowance:

-Specify formula:

-300% of federal SSI Benefit rate.

-ii.
+Allowance for the personal needs of the waiver participant (select one): SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons A percentage of the Federal poverty level Specify percentage: The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised The following formula is used to determine the needs allowance: Specify formula: Other Specify: 300% of federal SSI Benefit rate. ii.
 If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

-Allowance is the same Allowance is different.

-Explanation of difference:

-All income is allowed for personal need of the waiver member.
+Select one: Allowance is the same Allowance is different.
+Explanation of difference: All income is allowed for personal need of the waiver member.